pierissimo/meteor-up/README.md

 }
 ~~~

-Now, simply do `mup setup` and then `mup deploy`.
+Now, simply do `mupx setup` and then `mupx deploy`.
 Now your app is running with a modern SSL setup.

 To learn more about the SSL setup refer to the [`mup-frontend-server`](https://github.com/meteorhacks/mup-frontend-server) project.